-KidsStreet Urgent Care is now providing COVID-19 viral testing and antibody testing at our clinics in Birmingham and Mobile, as well as all 16 MainStreet Family Care clinics throughout the state.
+KidsStreet Urgent Care is now providing COVID-19 viral testing and antibody testing at our clinics in Birmingham, Mobile, and Montgomery as well as all 17 MainStreet Family Care clinics throughout the state.
 We are still open 7 days a week to address any issues and symptoms you are experiencing.

 Click on a button below to learn more about each type of test.